How to prepare and serve restaurant style roasted bone marrow.

 - Preheat oven to 450 F.

-- Place the bones onto a parchment paper lined baking sheet - canoe cut with the flat side facing up, cross cut with the narrower side facing down.
+- Place the bones onto a parchment paper or foil lined baking sheet or roasting pan - canoe cut with the flat side facing up, cross cut with the narrower side facing down.
 Lightly season with salt and pepper.

-- Roast for 15 to 25 minutes, depending on the bone size and how much marrow they contain.
+- Roast for about 15 minutes (and up to 25 minutes), depending on the bone size and how much marrow they contain.
 As a rule of thumb once the marrow begins to gently bubble on the surface they are done.
 Remove from the oven immediately.